-6. Build a seamless checkout experience for improved website user experience
+6. Build a seamless checkout experience

 If you’re an e-commerce owner anywhere, you must be facing at least some, if not a huge, level of cart abandonment.
 With abandonment being as high as 69%, it’s obvious that something’s not working.
 This number doesn’t account for shoppers who landed on the site and dropped off after browsing a few products.

-Customers usually have their reasons to abandon their cart or drop off a store they initially showed interest in.
+Customers usually have their reasons to abandon their cart or drop-off a store they initially showed interest in.
 By tackling these issues head-on, you can make the payment process as breezy as possible to improve your checkout rates.